 Education / Awareness

 Sage Intacct requires that all employees have undergone periodic security training in the previous twelve (12) months.
-Such security training includes, but is not limited to: acceptable use, social engineering, personnel security, data protection, PCI, HIPPA, GDPR, and Incident Response.
+Such security training includes, but is not limited to: acceptable use, social engineering, personnel security, data protection, PCI, HIPAA, GDPR, and Incident Response.
 Sage Intacct’s application developers and engineers are provided with additional application development related security training to include (at a minimum) the top ten security risks outlined by the Open Web Application Security Project (OWASP Top 10).
 In addition to formal security training, employees are exposed to security awareness during new hire orientation, and throughout the year via email reminders and posters/monitors.

 Security Incident Response

 Sage Intacct maintains a Security Incident Response Plan, which details procedures to be followed in the event of an actual or reasonably suspected unauthorized access to or use of Sage Intacct or customer data, including but not limited to disclosure, theft or manipulation of data that has the potential to cause harm to Sage Intacct systems, data, or the Sage Intacct brand name.
 Our incident response process is tested at least annually and addresses specific requirements related to PCI, HIPAA, and GDPR, CCPA and other security and privacy regulations and requirements.